michel4j/uso/docs/source/staff_guide/facilities.rst

 Select a staff member by clicking on their row from the sidebar, then repeatedly click the starting and ending shifts to schedule a sequence of shifts to the selected staff member.
 Press the :guilabel:`Esc` button on the keyboard to end a sequence.
-To delete a scheduled shift, click on the handle at the beginning of the shift to reveal the :guilabel:`Delete` tool.
-Alternatively, you can use the :guilabel:`Delete` tool in the sidebar to delete a region of scheduled events.
-The :guilabel:`Cancel` tool allows marking scheduled events as cancelled without removing them from the schedule.
+To delete a scheduled shift, click on the handle at the beginning of the shift to reveal the :icon:`bi bi-trash;Delete` tool.
+Alternatively, you can use the :icon:`bi bi-trash;Erase` tool in the sidebar to delete a region of scheduled events.
+The :icon:`bi bi-ban;Cancel` tool allows marking scheduled events as cancelled without removing them from the schedule.

 The total number of 8-hour blocks scheduled for each staff member for the current cycle, is displayed next to their